FIT-Cobots/Voice-Commands/README.md

 # AR3 Voice Commands

+# NOTE: DEPRECATED
-Note: This repo is not integrated with ROS, for that you need to use the Control-Software repo.
+# This repo is not integrated with ROS, for that you need to use the Control-Software repo.
-If you need to compile the language model for Pocketsphinx, go to step 4.
+# If you need to compile the language model for Pocketsphinx, go to step 4.

 # Installation